schatt/6layer/Framework/docs/AutomaticAccessibilityIdentifiers.md

 AccessibilityIdentifierConfig.shared.namespace = "myapp"   // ✅ Default is "app"
 AccessibilityIdentifierConfig.shared.mode = .automatic     // ✅ Already automatic by default

 // 2.
-Automatic identifiers are now enabled by default!
-// No need to add .enableGlobalAutomaticAccessibilityIdentifiers() unless you want to be explicit
+Enable automatic identifiers globally (REQUIRED - call once at app level)
 @main
 struct MyApp: App {
     var body: some Scene {
         WindowGroup {
             ContentView()
-                // ✅ Automatic identifiers work by default now!
-                // .enableGlobalAutomaticAccessibilityIdentifiers() // Optional - no longer required
+                .enableGlobalAutomaticAccessibilityIdentifiers() // ✅ REQUIRED - enables automatic IDs for ALL views }
     }
 }
-}
 ```

+**That's it!** All your views will now automatically get accessibility identifiers without any additional code.

 ### Use with Layer 1 Functions